isomerpages/moe-bendemeersec/_co-curricular/CCE/Sexuality Education.md

 </table>

 ### INFORMATION FOR PARENTS

-10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.
+<p style="text-align:justify">10.
+Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.</p>

 11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Departments/cce-sep-AnnexA-optout.pdf)).
 The completed form is to be submitted by 7 Feb 2022.

 12. Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Departments/cce-sep-AnnexB-eTeen.pdf).
 The completed form is to be submitted by 7 Feb 2022.

-13. Parents can contact the school at 62927616 for discussion or to seek clarification about the school’s sexuality education programme.
+<p style="text-align:justify">13.
+Parents can contact the school at 62927616 for discussion or to seek clarification about the school’s sexuality education programme.</p>

-14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.
+<p style="text-align:justify">14.
+Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</p>

 ![Letter](/images/Departments/cce-sep-p-letter.jpg)